Karlfunhouse/refactor-tractor/README.md

 # Refactor Tractor
 This was our third project (team of three) from Mod2 (of 4 mods total) at Turing School of Software and Design.
-We were give a week and a half to refactor an existing code base, DRY up the code and implement incomplete features.
-The app uses `fetch()` method to `GET` data from an API.
+We were given a week and a half to refactor an existing code base, make the code DRY and implement incomplete features.
+The app uses the `fetch()` API to `GET` data.
 A major learning goal for this project was to create a robust testing suite using Chai, Chai Spies, and Mocha to thouroughly test units.

 ## Project Learning Goals
 * Build on top of pre-existing code that you did not write and navigate someone else’s codebase